trivikverma/researchgroup/content/teaching/students.md

 # Note.
 An optional note to show underneath the links.
 cta_note:
-  label: 'Image created by Bichi Zhang'
+  label: 'A map of Den Haag, NL created by Bichi Zhang, an MSc student in Computer Science at TU Delft'

 design:
   background: